Counter-jihad: Counter-jihad ideology

 Cas Mudde argues that various conspiracy theories with roots in Bat Ye'or's Eurabia are important to the movement.
 The main theme of these theories is an allegation that European leaders allow a Muslim dominance of Europe, whether by intention or not, through multicultural policies and lax immigration laws.
-According to Hope not Hate, counter-jihad discourse has replaced the racist discourse of rightwing, populist and nationalist politics in America and Europe "with the language of cultural and identity wars".
+According to Hope not Hate, counter-jihad discourse has replaced the racist discourse of right-wing, populist[ and nationalist politics in America and Europe "with the language of cultural and identity wars".